Richard Helms

-Richard McGarrah Helms (March 30, 1913 – October 23, 2002) was an American government official, intelligence officer and diplomat who served as Director of Central Intelligence (DCI) from 1966 to 1973 and as United States Ambassador to Iran from 1973 to 1976.
+Richard McGarrah Helms (March 30, 1913 – October 23, 2002) was an American government official, intelligence officer, and diplomat who served as Director of Central Intelligence (DCI) from 1966 to 1973 as well as United States Ambassador to Iran from 1973 to 1976.

 Helms served in the Office of Strategic Services, a wartime predecessor to the CIA, in Europe during World War II.
 After the war, he returned to Washington, DC, to become one of the founding officers of the CIA.

-Following the 1947 creation of the Central Intelligence Agency (CIA), he rose in its ranks during the presidencies of Truman, Eisenhower and Kennedy.
-Helms then was DCI under Presidents Johnson and Nixon, yielding to James R. Schlesinger in early 1973.
+Following the 1947 creation of the Central Intelligence Agency (CIA), Helms rose in its ranks during the presidencies of Truman, Eisenhower and Kennedy.
+Then, Helms was DCI under Presidents Johnson and Nixon, yielding to James R. Schlesinger in early 1973.

 During his tenure as head of the CIA under presidents Lyndon B. Johnson and Richard Nixon, Helms oversaw the agency's involvement in the Vietnam War, Six Day War, and efforts to undermine Chilean president Salvador Allende.
 Domestically, he directed surveillance of American radicals in Operation CHAOS and was a key figure in the earliest stages of the Watergate scandal, delaying the investigation into the initial break-in and distancing the CIA from public involvement, but ultimately declining to use state secrets privilege to complete the cover-up.

 He was forced to resign by Nixon in 1973 and appointed Ambassador to Iran, where he served from April 1973 to December 1976.

 After leaving public office, Helms was subject to scrutiny for his tenure at the CIA during a period of growing distrust of American intelligence agencies.
-Helms was a key witness in the Church Committee investigation of the CIA during the mid-1970s, but the investigation was hampered severely by Helms's 1973 order to destroy all files related to the MKUltra program.
+Helms was a key witness in the Church Committee investigation of the CIA during the mid-1970s, but the investigation was hampered severely by his own 1973 order to destroy all files related to the MKUltra program.
 In 1977, as a result of earlier covert operations in Chile, Helms became the only DCI convicted of misleading Congress.